-There are many advantages to being a construction worker, as long as you work safety and wear proper protective gear.
+There are many advantages to being a construction worker, as long as you work safely and wear proper protective gear.

 If you’re a construction worker, you probably don’t need us to tell you that your job is one of the more dangerous ones out there.
 That being said, there are also many advantages to being in the line of work, as long as you stay safe.
 The following are some of the most important pieces of protective gear that are at your disposal.

 One of the most common hazards that injure construction workers is objects falling from above.
 Whether that be a roof tile, general debris, a tool, or anything else, these accidents can cause severe damages.
 This effect is further exacerbated if the item is especially heavy or the fall is more than just a few feet.
 While these events are hard to stop, you can mitigate their danger by wearing a helmet.

 Next, we have eye protection.
 Construction sites frequently have harmful projectiles flying around them.
 Some activities that create them include bulldozing and welding, but there are many more than could be present in your workplace.
 Luckily, wearing goggles can protect your vision by putting a barrier between you and those objects.

 Just as debris can fall from above and hit your head, it can also do the same thing to your feet.
 This scenario is even more likely because you or someone next to you might cause the accident, rather than someone high up in the air.
 Having sturdy boots with steel toes can save you from painful fractures and many other types of damage.

 The hands are often in harm’s way.
 Workers use them to interact with the world.
 As a result, they take on the most risk when carrying out tasks.
 This is especially true in a construction setting, as workers’ hands get cut, broken, or amputated all the time.
 While gloves won’t protect you from the most severe forms of injury, they will do a lot to keep you protected during day-to-day activities.